AmeliaG23/MyDrive/README.md

 3. **Car Insurance Discount Eligibility**

    - Determines eligibility for a discount if the user **consistently driving and recording journeys for a year**.
-   - Generates a reference code for qualifying users.
+   - Generates a code for users who are eligible.

 4. **Mobile Sensor Integration**

-   - Collects accelerometer and gyroscope data to measure driving behavior.
+   - Collects telematics data to measure driving behavior.
    - Monitors phone usage while driving.

 5. **User Interface**

    - Only displays first journey score after the user has **recorded over 400 miles in the last 60 days**.
    - Displays journeys and scores.
-   - Includes a doughnut chart to visualize 30-day average scores.
+   - Includes a doughnut chart to visualise 30-day average scores.
-   - Modal popups show discount information and reference codes.
+   - Modal shows discount information and reference code.

 6. **Testing**
-   - Functional and unit tests using **Jest**.
+   - Unit tests using **Jest**.

 ## Getting Started